-The nephrology program at Beaumont Health has been recognized by U.S.News and World Report as one of the best in America.
+The nephrology program at Beaumont has been recognized by U.S.News and World Report as one of the best in America.

-The board-certified nephrologists at Beaumont Health offer the full range of diagnosis and treatment services, including dialysis and kidney transplant surgery.
+The board-certified nephrologists at Beaumont offer the full range of diagnosis and treatment services, including dialysis and kidney transplant surgery.
 All Beaumont Health kidney transplant surgeons undergo additional specialty training by completing a fellowship in transplant surgery.

 Beaumont, Royal Oak's Kidney Transplant Center is dedicated to providing comprehensive care to patients with chronic kidney disease, including end-stage renal disease.
 The center offers one of the newest and most-advanced procedures for living donors - laparoscopic nephrectomy, using smaller incisions so donors recover more quickly.